 Lupine flower is widely spread over the country.
 Unfortunately, beautiful plant is also dangerous for distinctive woolly moss, known in Icelandic as graymoss, which covers the lava.
 Nature conservation activists are working hard at destroying the lupine plant.
 On the other hand the lupine is an important ally in stopping topsoil loss and combat erosion.
 Locals told me that this plant was brought some years ago from Alaska and spreads over the whole island very quickly.
 Apart from looking pretty it fertilizes the soil and little by little rocky areas of Iceland turning into fields possible to grow vegetables or plant the tree.
 If you are visitng Iceland in summer, you will surely encounter the beauty of lupine.
 I have to admit Reykjavik has the most beautiful airport I have ever seen – instead of empty soil, or grass whole area of the airport zone (except the airstrip of course) is full of purple flowers.

-Penis Museum contains a collection of penises from over 200 different mammals, including one from a man.
+Penis Museum in Rejkavik contains a collection of penises from over 200 different mammals, including one from a man.
 From the weird facts about Iceland this one is just the cherry on the top.
 Visitors to the museum will encounter fifty six specimens belonging to seventeen different kinds of whale, one specimen taken from a rogue polar bear, thirty-six specimens belonging to seven different kinds of seal and walrus, and one hundred and fifteen specimens originating from twenty different kinds of land mammal: all in all, a total of two hundred and nine specimens belonging to forty six different kinds of mammal, including specimens from Homo Sapiens.